Ocean Biomedical (NASDAQ: OCEA - GuruFocus.com

-Providence, RI, April 25, 2023 (GLOBE NEWSWIRE) -- Ocean Biomedical, Inc. ( OCEA), a biopharma company working to accelerate the development of compelling assets from leading research universities and medical centers, announced today that its Scientific Co-founder, Jonathan Kurtis, MD, PhD, presented details of the Company’s novel malaria vaccine and treatment approach to malaria research scientists at PATH Malaria’s annual retreat in Washington, DC.
+Providence, RI, May 01, 2023 (GLOBE NEWSWIRE) -- Ocean Biomedical, Inc. ( OCEA), a biopharma company working to accelerate the development and commercialization of scientifically compelling assets from research universities and medical centers, announced today that an equity analyst coverage report issued by EF Hutton has increased that firm’s price target by 70%, now targeting $17 per share, up from their initial target of $10 per share.
+This increase was attributed in part to the publication in Cancer Research of findings suggesting “compelling activity of Chi3L1 in animal models of glioblastoma.”

-Dr. Kurtis shared details of Ocean Biomedical’s unique anti-malaria vaccine that targets three critical ‘blood stage’ events: entry into the red blood cell (via recently discovered PfXXX), intracellular development (via PfGARP), and escape of parasites from the red blood cells (via PfSEA-1).
-By targeting each of the three principle events in the parasite’s blood stage lifecycle, Ocean Biomedical believes this powerful approach will result in a highly effective and novel malaria vaccine.
-The company is also working to develop the PfGARP component as a therapeutic target for a whole new class of anti-malarial drugs.

-Dr. Kurtis presented a compelling case to PATH that the blood stage of the malarial cycle - a phase that has received scant attention and funding during the two decade push to find a vaccine for malaria - is the most promising target for a maximally effective vaccine.
+The animal models cited in the studies used mice implanted with human glioblastoma to test the efficacy of Ocean Biomedical’s anti-Chi3L1 therapeutic candidate, and showed tumor reduction of greater than 60% in 2 different study approaches.
+The groundbreaking research uncovers in detail how the suppression of Chi3L1 works to keep glioma stem cells from differentiating into the most aggressive forms of glioblastoma.
+This data provides further evidence of the therapeutic potential of Ocean’s anti-Chi3L1 for solid tumors.

 About Ocean Biomedical